abhushanaj/moiteil-store/CATEGORY_SCHEMA.md

-# Modelling the Product Category Schema
+# Modelling the Product Category

 A Moiteil Product can belong to one or more categories described by the following structure: